jtladner/PracticalComputing_Spring2022/Week02_Shell-pt1/readme.md

     3. Design a simple ```grep``` command that will generate the same output generated in the previous step (i.e., display lines 4532-4539 only). (hint: compare the content on lines 4532-4539 to the rest of the file).
 Enter your command in the Assignment Answer Sheet.

-    3. ```.pdb``` is a file format used to describe the 3D structures of molecules held in the [Protein Data Bank](https://www.rcsb.org/).
+    4. ```.pdb``` is a file format used to describe the 3D structures of molecules held in the [Protein Data Bank](https://www.rcsb.org/).
 Each line that starts with ```ATOM``` describes the spatial coordinates of an atom that is part of the protein.
 How many atoms are part of the protein structure described in ```structure_hidden.pdb```?
 Enter the command you used and the number of atoms in the Assignment Answer Sheet.

-2. Use ```ls``` to look inside 'bunchoffiles'.
-This directory contains 100 files.
-All are plain text files, but they have three different file extensions.
+2. Exploring ```bunchoffiles```

+    1. Using the commands you've learned, explore the contents of the ```bunchoffiles``` directory.
+As you will see, this directory contains files with multiple different file extensions.
+Count the number of files with each file extension and enter this info AND the commands used in the Assignment Answer Sheet.

-    1. Make a directory named 'halfthefiles' and then, with a single command, move all of the files with a .txt file extension to this new folder.
+    2. Make a directory named 'halfthefiles' and then, with a single command, move all of the files with a .txt file extension to this new folder.
+Enter the command you used in the Assignment Answer Sheet.

     2. Use ```cat``` to concatenate all of the .txt files (now in 'halfthefiles') into a single file called "all.txt".
 Generate this file within the main sandbox directory.